zamdevio/mdviewer/DEPLOYMENT.md

 # Deployment Guide

-This guide walks you through deploying both the frontend (Cloudflare Pages) and the API (Cloudflare Workers).
+This comprehensive guide walks you through deploying both the frontend (Cloudflare Pages) and the API (Cloudflare Workers), including environment variable configuration.

 ## Prerequisites